-Next, he’ll probably do physical exam.
+Next, they’ll probably do a physical exam.
 This may include a pelvic exam (for women) or a digital rectal exam (DRE).
 In this procedure, your doctor will put on a glove and insert one finger into your rectum.
-This will allow him to feel a tumor in your bladder.
-It’ll also give him an idea of how big it is or whether it has spread.
+This may allow them to feel a tumor in your bladder.
+It may also give them an idea of how big it is or whether it has spread.

-If your doctor finds something that’s not normal, he’ll order lab tests.
-He might also send you to see a urologist.
+If your doctor finds something that’s not normal, they’ll order lab tests.
+They might also send you to see a urologist.
 That’s a doctor who focuses on diseases affecting the urinary system (kidneys, bladder, etc.) and male reproductive system.
 Your urologist may run the following tests to get a better idea of what’s going on:

-When you pee in a cup at your doctor’s office, there are a number of things he and other health professionals can look for:
+When you pee in a cup at your doctor’s office, there are a number of things they and other health professionals can look for: